TonyGravagno/mysql-zod/README.md

 | camelCase | Convert all table names and their properties to camelcase. (eg: `profile_picture` becomes `profilePicture`) |
 | nullish | Set schema as `nullish` instead of `nullable` |
 | requiredString | Add `min(1)` for string schema |
+| modify | Array of substitution pairs for type name.
+Each pair in this array represents a _From/To_ replacement for the table name.
+The result will be the new type name and the filename prefix.
+If the _From_ value begins and ends with "/", it will be processed as a regular expression.
+The _To_ values do not need slashes.
+See above for examples.
+This can be used, for example, to identify words for camelCasing, and to version file and type names.